-• Total governmental funds revenues increased by approximately \$107,894, due to the increase of vendors for the First Friday event and increases in property taxes and other income.
+Total governmental funds revenues decreased by \$78,325, due to COVID-19 cancellations of program events and decreases in property taxes and other income.

 Capital Assets and Liabilities

 Capital Assets are consistent with the prior year due to no capital asset additions and disposals, net of depreciation.